Certificate of Continuing Regulatory EducationTM

 - The certification process must be initiated while the participant is employed at a commission or other public or nonprofit organization, but can be completed without regard to employment status.

-- For public sector employees, there will be no additional cost to participate in the CCRE program beyond fees required for participating in recognized programs.
+- There is no additional cost to participate in the CCRE program beyond fees required for participating in recognized programs.

 - Enrollment is automatic for all eligible IPU program attendees.